Western Ukraine is generally considered to be the area west of Kyiv (west of the Dnipro River), especially the area west of Zhytomyr.

-Way back in the seventeenth century, the "Left-bank Ukraine" with the city of Kiev was incorporated into medieval Muscovy, while "Right-bank Ukraine" remained part of the Polish-Lithuanian Commonwealth.
+Way back in the seventeenth century, the "Left-bank Ukraine" with the city of Kyiv was incorporated into medieval Muscovy, while "Right-bank Ukraine" remained part of the Polish-Lithuanian Commonwealth.
 In 1793 the "Right-bank Ukraine" was annexed by Russia as part of the Second Partition of Poland.

 The village of Ray in Western Ukraine